read-write-web/rww-play/README.md

 $ curl -i -X DELETE http://localhost:9000/2013/card
 ```

-A GET on that resource with from then on return an error.
+A GET on that resource will from then on return an error.

-To make a collection we use the MKCOL method as defined by [RFC4918: HTTP Extensions for WebDAV](http://tools.ietf.org/html/rfc4918#section-9.3)
+To make a collection you can use the MKCOL method as defined by [RFC4918: HTTP Extensions for WebDAV](http://tools.ietf.org/html/rfc4918#section-9.3)

 ```bash
 $ curl -i -X MKCOL -H "Expect:" http://localhost:9000/2013/pix/ HTTP/1.1 201 Created
 ```

-But this is not the preferred method with LDP.
-Rather it would be better to POST a new container..
+But the LDP way to do this is to POST a new container.

 ```bash
 $ curl -i -X POST -H "Content-Type: text/turtle" -H "Slug: type" -H "Expect:" http://localhost:9000/2013/ -d @eg/newContainer.ttl